 What Rocky Mountaineer Route Should I Choose?

-This is a tough question because all four routes offer different scenic views and the same fabulous onboard services and are available east and west-bound.
-I have been on two of the routes: Journey Through the Clouds (Vancouver to Jasper) and First Passage to the West (Vancouver to Banff).
-Of those two, my favourite is Vancouver to Banff because of the Spiral Tunnel and the stunning mountain views through the GoldLeaf dome roof.
+This is a tough question because all routes offer different scenic views and the same fabulous onboard services and are available east and west-bound on each route.
+I have been on three of the routes: Journey Through the Clouds (Vancouver to Jasper, Canada), First Passage to the West (Vancouver to Banff, Canada), and Rockies to the Red Rocks (Denver to Moab, USA).
+Of the three, my favourite is Vancouver to Banff because of the Spiral Tunnel and the stunning mountain views through the GoldLeaf dome roof.
 You can’t go wrong with any of the routes, but so far that is my favourite.

 What Should I Bring on My Rocky Mountaineer Trip?

 Rocky Mountaineer is a different kind of train journey than you may be expecting.
 You’ll want to bring clothing for different kinds of weather from rainy, sunny and warm, to snowy, depending on what time of year you’re travelling.
-If it’s closer to the end of the season, September or early October, you may encounter snow in Jasper and Banff.
+If it’s closer to the end of the season, September or early October, you may encounter snow in Jasper, Banff, or Denver (depending on your route).
 Kamloops is typically windy and warm and is a semi-arid desert, so in the summertime, it’s quite warm!
 Vancouver can be sunny or rainy, so you’ll want to make sure you have a waterproof jacket and hat with you.
 Most hotels supply umbrellas you can borrow if you opt to leave yours at home.

 When you leave your hotel on the first day, and I’ll use the Vancouver to Jasper route as an example, you will say “see ya later” to your suitcase as it will be trucked to Kamloops and be waiting for you in your hotel room when you arrive.
 Make sure to bring a bag or backpack with you on the train, with anything that you may need during the day, including any medication.
 You’ll want your camera or camera phone on the train, too, for those epic photos.
 If you feel you’ll be a little chilly, bring a lap blanket or an extra sweater, though if you’re in GoldLeaf Service, your recliner has heat controls that you can adjust as needed.
 Rocky Mountaineer has some lap blankets you can use if you don’t bring your own.